ory/sdk/clients/client/go/docs/NormalizedProjectRevision.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccountExperienceDefaultLocale

+`func (o *NormalizedProjectRevision) GetAccountExperienceDefaultLocale() string`

+GetAccountExperienceDefaultLocale returns the AccountExperienceDefaultLocale field if non-nil, zero value otherwise.

+### GetAccountExperienceDefaultLocaleOk

+`func (o *NormalizedProjectRevision) GetAccountExperienceDefaultLocaleOk() (*string, bool)`

+GetAccountExperienceDefaultLocaleOk returns a tuple with the AccountExperienceDefaultLocale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceDefaultLocale

+`func (o *NormalizedProjectRevision) SetAccountExperienceDefaultLocale(v string)`

+SetAccountExperienceDefaultLocale sets AccountExperienceDefaultLocale field to given value.

+### HasAccountExperienceDefaultLocale

+`func (o *NormalizedProjectRevision) HasAccountExperienceDefaultLocale() bool`

+HasAccountExperienceDefaultLocale returns a boolean if a field has been set.

 ### GetAccountExperienceFaviconDark

 `func (o *NormalizedProjectRevision) GetAccountExperienceFaviconDark() string`